CodeCharlieCode/Manage-Your-Monies/README.md

 # Manage Your Monies

+<b>Note to reader:</b> This README.md is currently under development.

 ---

 Manage Your Monies is a web application that can be used for creating and storing transactions.
 The app functions as a budgeting tool and as a spending tracker.